PrefectHQ/prefect-aws/docs/ecs_guide.md

     --region <region>
     ```

-    To have prefect build your image when deploying your flow create `prefect.yaml` with the following
+    To have Prefect build your image when deploying your flow create a `prefect.yaml` file with the following specification:

     ```yaml
     name: ecs-worker-guide
+    # this is pre-populated by running prefect init
     prefect-version: 2.14.20

     # build section allows you to manage and build docker images
     build: